 Hit Up Happy Hour

 After a day outside enjoying the many winter activities in the western White Mountains, head to one of the many wineries and breweries in the area for a drink.
 Seven Birches Winery makes delicious wine inside the RiverWalk Resort.
 With two tasting rooms, you can sip on tasty red and white wine varieties.
 If you like German beer, One Love Brewery brews some authentic (and delicious!)
 German and European-style beer.
 Pair a pint with a pretzel on other yummy dishes on the pub menu.
-And you can never go wrong with the Woodstock Inn Brewery, which is one of New Hampshire’s oldest and largest craft breweries in the state.
+In 2022, Twin Barns Brewing Co.
+North Taproom joined the Main Street Woodstock community.
+They offer the option to BYOF (bring your own food!) to pair with their awesome beers, cider, and more.
+Light snacks are also available.
+Lastly, you can never go wrong with the Woodstock Inn Brewery, which is one of New Hampshire’s oldest and largest craft breweries in the state.